ceramic-sf/quick-boi-source/bolq.md

 The upside from new knowledge creation is greater than the downside.
 Disasters are problems awaiting solutions that come from creating new knowledge, which [depends on the existing knowledge](#new-knowledge-accrues-as-a-toolset-for-solving-problems) and [wealth](#wealth).
 The capacity to solve new problems increases non-linearly with the amount of existing knowledge.
 So we must work hard to create as much new knowledge as possible to have the largest problem solving toolset to draw from in the future.
 For example, many cities were lost because of the inventions of fire or the sword, and none would have been saved by being [more cautious about creating knowledge](#blind-pessimism-the-precautionary-principle).
 Hence those that argue the same today, that "this time it is different" are ignoring that we have encountered problems before, and each time we have solved them.

-*Creating knowedge is the mechanism to mitigate possible bad things from happening.
+*Creating knowledge is the mechanism to mitigate possible bad things from happening.
 The harm that can flow from any knowledge created is finite.
 The good that can flow is infinite.*

 ### Aliens are unlikely to need our physical resources